2011 San Francisco 49ers season: NFC Divisional Playoffs: vs. #3 New Orleans Saints

 Alex Smith's 14-yard touchdown pass to tight end Vernon Davis with 9 seconds left gave San Francisco their first playoff win since 2002 at the end of a wild, back and forth final quarter which featured four lead changes in a span of 3:53.
 Sports writers and 49ers fans have taken to referring Davis' catch as The Catch III, as it occurred four days after the 30th anniversary of The Catch – Joe Montana's famous game-winning touchdown pass to Dwight Clark in the 1981 NFC Championship game against the Dallas Cowboys, one of the most famous plays in San Francisco 49ers history as it helped propel the 49ers to their first-ever Super Bowl, with both plays occurring with the 49ers trailing with less than a minute to play and facing 3rd down and 3 yards to go.
 This game was voted the number 1 game of 2011 by NFL.com.
-(The Catch II refers to Steve Young's game-winning pass to Terrell Owens in the 1998 NFC Divisional Playoff against the Green Bay Packers.)
+(The Catch II refers to Steve Young's game-winning pass to Terrell Owens in the 1998 NFC Wild Card Game against the Green Bay Packers.)
 With the win, the 49ers improved to 14–3 and faced the New York Giants at Candlestick Park in the NFC Championship Game.
+49ers face off the New York Giants but lost in the NFC Championship Game 20-17.

 NFC Championship: vs. #4 New York Giants

 For the fifth time in conference championship history and for the third time in five years, overtime decided the game, and as it was in the 2007 NFC Championship Game, a field goal by Lawrence Tynes was the winning score as the Giants defeated the 49ers for their fifth NFC Championship Game victory.
 The Giants became the third team in NFL history to advance to the Super Bowl with fewer than 10 wins during the regular season, joining the 1979 Los Angeles Rams and the 2008 Arizona Cardinals.

 With Ted Ginn Jr. injured, Rookie Kyle Williams started at wide receiver and performed punt returns in the NFC Championship Game.
 He lost two fumbles returning punts, including one in overtime that preceded the game-winning field goal by the Giants.
 His other fumble in the fourth quarter was followed by a Giants' touchdown to retake the lead, 17–14.
 QB Alex Smith defended Williams, saying: "Offensively we weren't good enough today.
 We didn't get it done ....
 You can't put it on [Williams]".
 The 49ers did not make a 3rd down conversion until the 4th quarter.
 The 49ers' season ended with a 14–4 record.
+49ers loss made fans the New York Giants go to Super Bowl XLVI and win 21-17 to the Patriots, So 49ers went on in 2012 a struggle losing to the Ravens in Super Bowl XLVII 34-31.